hackrepair/hackrepairpluginarchiver/readme.txt

 The quickest method for installing WordPress Plugin Archiver is:

 * Go to your admin area and select Plugins -> Add new from the menu.
-* Search for "The Hack Repair Guys Archiver".
+* Search for "The Hack Repair Guys Plugin Archiver".
 * Click install.
 * Click activate.